Explorer Hut

 An old NZFS track that went directly up onto Mikonui Spur from the upper Mikonui River, opposite the start of the track up to Douglas Saddle has not been maintained from the early 1970's, perhaps earlier, and is not followable anymore.
 The best and most reliable way to access Mikonui Spur Biv from Explorer is to head back down the Mikonui to the maintained access track that starts at the Dickson River.

-Work Still To be Done
+Work Still To be done.

 The cladding on the NW corner is still fastened with small flathead nails that will need replacing with tech screws in the medium term.